Sunday, 10 February 2019

 The Fifth Sunday after the Epiphany is of semi-double rite and its liturgical colour is green.
 The Gospel pericopes from St. Matthew speak of the parable where the enemy sows cockle seed into the field sown with good seed.

 At Mattins the invitatory is Adoremus Dominum and the Office hymn is Primo die .
 Mattins has the usual three nocturns.
 In the first nocturn the lessons are the Incipit of St. Paul's Epistle to Timothy.
 In the second nocturn the lessons are from the writing of St. Augustine on the Apostle.
 In the third nocturn the homily is, again, from St. Augustine.
 At Lauds the Office hymn is Aeterne.
-After the collect of the Sunday a commemorations is sung of St. Agatha.
+After the collect of the Sunday a commemorations is sung of St. Scholastica.
 The Suffrage of the Saints is omitted.

 At Prime both Quicumque and the Dominical preces are omitted due to the occurring double feast.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
 Mattins is cut down to a single nocturn of three lessons.
 There are no commemorations at Lauds.
 At Mass there is only one collect.
+They hymns of Vespers and Compline are sung with their ordinary Doxology.

 Art: Jerome Nadal